 3. Jira

-Like Trello, Jira also offers Gantt chart functionalities by third-party integrations.
-It helps the developers to prevent problems, track the major ones, and solve them.
+Like Trello, Jira also offers Gantt chart functionalities through third-party integrations.
+It helps developers prevent problems, track the most critical ones, and solve them.
 Jira offers features like navigation and project templates.
-It enables the programmers to customize the processes for every team member.
+It enables the programmers to customize processes for every team member.

 4. GanttPRO